 3. Fringed Pixie

 Whoever said that long faces should shy away from pixie cuts definitely hadn’t met the right stylist.
 Cropped cuts, especially when rendered with piecey Tinkerbell-like bangs, minimize a high forehead while keeping the overall look breezy and fun.
 Be careful to not ask for too much layering on the crown, as this can create an illusion of more weight up top.
-A revitalizing dry shampoo, such as TRESemmé Fresh Start Volumizing Dry Shampoo, keeps the look tousled, airy and bouncy.
+A revitalizing dry shampoo, such as Dove Care Between Washes Clarifying Dry Shampoo keeps the look tousled, airy, and bouncy.

-It’s a total misconception that there aren’t any cool short hairstyles for long faces, especially with options like this short, angled pixie.
-Not only do you get the short hair you’re going for, but you can also get an angled chop that defines your long face.
-The mega volume is a bonus as you place your hair on your preferred side, creating body and bounce to your hair without too much length.
+It’s a total misconception that there aren’t any cool short hairstyles for long faces, especially with options like this sleek bob.
+Not only do you get the short hair you’re going for, but you can also get a smooth look that defines your long face.

 5. Teeny Afro